OfficeDev/VBA-content/VBA/Excel-VBA/articles/groupshapes-item-method-excel.md

 ## Example

 This example sets the **OnAction** property for shape two in a shape range.
-If the sr variable doesn?t represent a **ShapeRange** object, this example fails.
+If the sr variable doesn't represent a **ShapeRange** object, this example fails.

 ```vb